THE FOUNDATION COURSE 2021 - 2022

 have written in another field altogether and want to build up your skills

 as a playwright.

 The professional course covers every aspect of writing a play.
-Over 30 weekly sessions and 2 half-day workshops, the writers will produce short, medium and full length scripts.
+Over 30 weekly sessions and 2 half-day performance workshops, 8 WRITERS will produce short, medium and full length scripts.

 Classes run from 6 to 8.30pm on Monday evenings.